isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

      }
    }

-``leaseX-resend-ddns`` returns a result that indicates a result of the operation.
+``lease4-resend-ddns`` and ``lease6-resend-ddns`` return an indication of the result of the operation.
 It has one of the following values: 0 (success), 1 (error), or 3 (empty).
 An empty result means that a query has been completed properly, but the object (a lease in this case) has not been found.

-A successful result does not mean that DNS has been successfully updated.
-It indicates that a request to update DNS has been successfully created and queued for transmission to kea-dhcp-ddns.
+A successful result does not mean that DNS has been successfully updated; it indicates that a request to update DNS has been successfully created and queued for transmission to ``kea-dhcp-ddns``.

-An example result returned when the lease was found:
+Here's an example of a result returned when the lease was found:

 ::